Prepare your environment for a hybrid and multicloud scenario

 Application landing zone subscriptions can also contain both Azure Arc resources and regular Azure resources.

-Since Azure Arc resources are located outside of Azure, you can consider them considered a metadata resource in the way they're represented in Azure.
+Since Azure Arc resources are located outside of Azure, you can consider them a metadata resource in the way they're represented in Azure.
 Treat Azure Arc resources as any other Azure resource that can be part of your landing zone.
 It doesn't matter if it's a platform or application, and it follows the subscription democratization and application-centric and archetype-neutral design principles.

 Common examples of Azure Arc resources in Azure landing zones